-A while back I wrote a post, 12 Tips for Writing a How-to Book.
+Yesterday I wrote a post, 12 Tips for Writing a How-to Book.
 I thought I'd do a follow up with a post on why you should write a how-to book.
-Here goes, but first: If you think you can you can, if you think you can't you can't.
+Here goes, but first, consider this thought: If you think you can you can, if you think you can't you can't.

 1 - A paper book gives a photographer credibility, much more so than an e-book.
 Thousands of photographers have e-books, but only a few hundred have paper books (most of which are also available as e-books).
 A book also separates you from the crowd . . . of millions of photographers.
 A book also gives you a wonderful sense of accomplishment.

 2 - A paper book is the best calling card.
 For example, say you want to do a trade off with a tourist office: some photos for a comp or discounted trip.
 Sending a paper book is much more impressive than sending a link to an e-book.
 Therefore, a paper book increases your chances of achieving your goal.

 3 - Looking for sponsors?
 Well, among other things, sponsors want to know if you can spread the word about their products or services?
 A book is a great way to prove that you can do it.

 4 - Speaking of doing it and proving it, writing a book is a lot of work.
 Having a book proves that you are organized and dedicated – and that a publisher believes so much in you as to invest their money in your project.
 When a publisher believes in you, it's easier for others to believe in you.

 5 - Speaking of getting organized, a book is an efficient way to organize your images, as well as your ideas.
 I've written 38 books, and I "see" the chapters and pages in my head and on my computer, so I know where to find my pictures in the book folders on my hard drive.